kenny-lu-hl-personal/CAD_assignment/docs/documentation.md

+# How to use

+The [user guide](https://github.com/kenny-lu-hl/CAD_assignment/blob/master/docs/user_guide.md) explains the classes and methods, and gives examples of how to use them.

 # Requirements

 A design object is an object used to represent a collection of shapes in a 2D coordinate system.
 A shape is a rectangle object and includes information about where they lie within the parent design object with respect to the 0,0 (origin).
 In addition to shapes, a design can have other designs embedded within it.
 These are modeled through Instance objects.
 For example, a design object d1 can contain an instance i1 which has two pieces of information – a reference to another design object d2 and where d2’s origin is situated within the 2D coordinates of d1.